bescott9944/SpectrWm-Binary-Build/Install-guide.md

 The Linux Dabbler's Video: https://www.youtube.com/watch?v=tYC7qxnjka4 that I watched to produce this project...
 ## ________________________________________________

-### This project is for AN tested on Linux Mint 20.
+### This project was designed for and tested on Linux Mint 20.
 While it may work on other Distros this has NOT BEEN TESTED with Other Distros...

 I have tested some more and I had a issue where Spectrwm would not load from the Login screen. so I add this to the README.MD